google/koladata/docs/koda_v1_api_reference.md

   Args:
     arg: optional Python object to be converted to an Object.
-    itemid: Optional ITEMID DataSlice used as ItemIds of the resulting obj(s). itemid will only be set when the args is not a primitive or primitive slice if args presents.
+    itemid: optional ITEMID DataSlice used as ItemIds of the resulting obj(s). itemid will only be set when the args is not a primitive or primitive slice if args presents.
     db: optional DataBag where object are created.